base/triedb/README.md

 ## Overview

 TBD is an embedded database which supports reading and writing Accounts as well as Storage values in atomic transactions (typically corresponding to a single block).
 The primary objective of this storage format is to minimize sequential disk access latency during block processing, in 2 stages:
-Reading Account and Storage values while executing EVM transactions Writing Trie updates, including computation of the State Root, upon completion of the block
+- Reading Account and Storage values while executing EVM transactions,
+- Writing Trie updates, including computation of the State Root, upon completion of the block.

 This new database design is intended to replace the traditional generic Key/Value stores typically used in EL clients, including LSM-tree databases such as LevelDB (used by geth) and B-tree databases such as MDBX (used by Reth), specifically for persisting the EVM State Trie.
 While these other Key/Value databases are highly tuned and extremely performant for reading and writing arbitrary unstructured data, this is a suboptimal mechanism for persisting a highly structured data structure such as the Ethereum State Trie.
 While traversing the trie from Root to Leaf in order to read a single value is predicted to scale logarithmically with the size of the trie (`O(log N)`), this is also the cost associated with accessing each item stored in a Key/Value database.
 In effect, the database must be fully searched for each independent trie node, and this work must be repeated until a Leaf node is found, resulting in a true scaling factor of `O(log N * log N)`.
 In practical terms with the scale of chains such as Ethereum or Base, we may expect traversal of the State Trie to require on the order of ~50 disk operations in order to read or write a single value (Account or Storage Slot), although reads and writes to higher portions of the trie may be trivially deduplicated when processing a batch of Trie accesses, as is typically the case for EVM block execution.